-Vocabulary skills are essential to building a student’s confidence in reading and writing, and the right activities can help get students excited about language learning.
-Check out these Vocabulary A-Z resources and other activity ideas for fun additions to your language arts classroom, and download a free sample lesson to include in your classroom.
+Vocabulary skills are essential to building a student’s confidence and ability in reading and writing.
+Engaging activities can help get students excited about language learning.
+Check out these Vocabulary A-Z resources and other activity ideas for fun additions to your language arts classroom.
+Download a free sample lesson to include in your classroom!

 With Vocabulary A-Z, you can create your own vocabulary lists based on topic, content, or part of speech, and generate lesson activities based on your selections.
 No matter what kind of vocabulary list you choose, your list generates a 5-day lesson plan with activities that encourage students to: